bomibear/AboutZoidberg/README.md

 ---
 ## Build
 Run the following commands in your terminal.
-Choose a place to save the directory, Finally, run the application locally by opening it in your favorite browser.
+Choose a place to save the directory.
+Finally, run the application locally by opening it in your favorite browser.

 ```
 git clone https://github.com/bomibear/AboutZoidberg.git